 - Kimberly Reyes, Writer.

-We have encouraged writers to respond creatively to material history in a manner that not only reflects events of the past but engages with imagined futures too.
+Writers were encouraged to respond creatively to material history in a manner that not only reflects events of the past but engages with imagined futures too.

 - Aifric Mac Aodha

 - Bebe Ashley

 Read more about the poets on the Commissioned Poets page!

 On the announcement of the new commissions, Minister Catherine Martin commented:

 “Poetry as Commemoration’ is one of the flagship initiatives under the Creative Imagination Strand of the Decade of Centenaries Programme.
 I welcome the enthusiasm and ambition of the Irish Poetry Reading Archive UCD and Poetry Ireland, who have really embraced this project.

 The ten poems commissioned as part of this project will be a meaningful and lasting legacy for the Decade of Centenaries Programme.
 I hope that the medium of poetry will offer a safe space to encourage the examination and exploration of the difficult and still distressing events and themes related to the Irish War of Independence and the Civil War.
 The use of our rich primary sources from both our national and local archives grounds the poetry in factual accuracy and authenticity.
 I would like to express my gratitude to the 10 poets announced today for bringing their creativity, imagination and insights to this project.
 We look forward to their finished works in due course.”

 Fine Print Edition